 Many residents choose to spend elective time pursuing a clinical or basic science research project in collaboration with one of the many faculty members in Neurology or in other departments at Yale University.
 Many of these projects culminate in presentations at national meetings.
 Previous experience in research is not necessary.
 Click here to learn about research opportunities.

 The Yale Neurology Residency Curriculum meets the guidelines of the American Neurological Association, and endorsed by the Accreditation Council for Graduate Medical Education to support education designed to maximize efficient development of neurologist investigators.
-This goal is achieved in part through the availability of Research Electives in clinical neurology and basic neuroscience, as well via the availability of the Clinical Neuroscience Career Development Track and Mini-Fellowships, while also meeting all of the requirements for eligibility to sit for the examination of the American Board of Psychiatry and Neurology to become board certified in adult neurology.
+This goal is achieved through research elective time under the YINP and CNSTP.
+All residents in a research track will meet all of the requirements for eligibility for the ABPN exam to become board certified in adult neurology.

 Residents are encouraged to take off-campus electives at other institutions and/or in other countries.
-To this end both PGY-3 and PGY-4 residents are allowed a “Golden Elective” as one of their three electives.
-During this 4 week block the residents do not have any Continuity Clinic or call responsibilities.
+To this end both PGY-3 and PGY-4 residents are provided with 4 weeks of “Golden Electives”.
+During this 4 week block the residents do not have any Continuity Clinic or on-call responsibilities.
 This allows residents to explore off-campus and away electives.
 These electives are invaluable for those residents seeking exposure to areas of neurology that are not available at Yale University, and can give insight into the approach to clinical care at other institutions or countries.

 There are many possibilities available for away electives.
 We have ongoing training agreements at centers throughout the world, and residents have traveled to many countries to pursue away electives.